 |They have a closer relationship with their parents||In some cases, they may be too attached to their parents|

 |Mature and independent||They may be too accustomed to their rituals|

 |Often score higher on cognitive functioning tests||Might need a bit more personal space than most|

-We hope you’ve now gotten rid of questions in your mind like “Are only children lonely?” and “Will my child lash out at us, saying “I hate being an only child!”?”
+We hope you’ve now gotten rid of some stereotypes.
 There’s a lot that goes on in a person’s life apart from the fact that they grew up alone, so to judge them solely on that basis is not an accurate deduction.

 Living with an adult who has been an only child just takes some understanding on the part of the spouse and things get better with mutual adjustments.
 Although there are some disadvantages of being with someone who has grown up as a single child, you can work your way around these minor problems in a relationship.
 After all, is there ever a relationship without any problems whatsoever?

-Being an only child, your partner can also show you a fresh perspective on things you are so used to seeing.
+Being an only child, your partner can also show you a fresh perspective on many things.
 Their concepts of sharing, living, and cooking may be a bit different from those of people who grew up with siblings.
 Since they are so mature, they can teach you a more organized and efficient way of living.

 Most of the time, no. Children who are raised without any siblings find company elsewhere and are masters of spending time with themselves.

 Maturity, intelligence, and discipline are the benefits of being an only child.
 However, people who grow up without siblings also tend to be too set in their ways from early on in life.

 There is no one to look out for you and have your back.
 They grow up fending for themselves and don’t have a partner-in-crime to confide in.